 Bring on all the red peppers!

 Spinach has a long-standing history for being known as a nutrition powerhouse.
 I mean, think about Popeye.
-But with its low fat and cholesterol content, and high protein, fiber, calcium, iron, magnesium, potassium content combined with loads of vitamin A, C, E, K and B6, it’s no wonder this veggie has such a good reputation.
+But with its low fat and cholesterol content, and high protein, fiber, calcium, iron, magnesium (which MOST people are deficient in), potassium content combined with loads of vitamin A, C, E, K and B6, it’s no wonder this veggie has such a good reputation.

 Here are some great spinach recipes to try out: